bbyars/mountebank/CONTRIBUTING.md

 In typical JavaScript fashion, he names variables of the module itself with a capital first letter.
 See mountebank.js for an example, with the constructors `require`d in at the top.

+mountebank's creation methods always explicitly return an object, rather than relying on the mysterious power of JavaScript contexts.
+This helps keep mountebank's simple brain from exploding.

 === Dependency Injection ===

 node's `require` function serves a dual purpose, and mountebank initially fell into the trap of failing to